Marios Papadopoulos (musician): Career

 Papadopoulos elicited high praise from the press with his 1974 London debut at the Queen Elizabeth Hall.
 Bryce Morrison described it in The Times as “an astonishing debut”.
 Following his recital in the Queen Elizabeth Hall a year later, the same critic described Papadopoulos in The New Grove Dictionary of Music and Musicians (1975 edition) as having “all the attributes of one of the world's greatest players”.
 He has since gone on to enjoy an international career both as pianist and conductor.

 He has appeared as soloist with and conducted orchestras, and worked with musicians including Vladimir Ashkenazy, Nicola Benedetti, Anne-Sophie Mutter, Maria João Pires, Menahem Pressler, Maxim Vengerov, Renée Fleming, Joyce DiDonato, Evgeny Kissin, Martha Argerich and Lang Lang.

 In 1998, he founded the Oxford Philharmonic Orchestra, the city's professional symphony orchestra and the Orchestra in Residence at the University of Oxford.
 He remains the orchestra's Music Director to this day.

 Papadopoulos has directed from the keyboard the complete cycle of all the Mozart Piano Concertos three times in his career.
 He has also conducted three complete cycles of the Beethoven symphonies and Piano Concertos directing from the keyboard.
 A fourth complete cycle of the symphonies and concertos as part of the 2020 Oxford Beethoven Festival to celebrate the composer's 250th anniversary was cut short due to the COVID-19 pandemic.

 Guest conducting and soloist appearances included a 2015 UK tour with the London Philharmonic Orchestra and Alison Balsom, Philharmonia Orchestra & Chorus, European Union Chamber Orchestra, and the Royal Philharmonic Orchestra.
 In March 2018, Papadopoulos appeared with the Guangzhou Symphony Orchestra at the Xinghai Concert Hall in China, directing Mozart Piano Concertos from the keyboard.

 In 2018, he conducted a new production of “The Marriage of Figaro” for the Greek National Opera at the Stavros Niarchos Foundation Cultural Center in Athens.

+In 2026, he formed the Oxford International Opera, a new opera company connected to the Oxford Philharmonic Orchestra alongside Sir Bryn Terfel who will act as artistic director.
+Their first production is Tosca in September 2026.

 He became an Honorary Fellow of the Worshipful Company of Musicians in 2010 and was awarded Oxford City's Certificate of Honour in 2013.
 Papadopoulos was awarded an MBE in the Queen's 2014 New Year's Honours List for services to music in Oxford.